cesardraw2/zeppelin/README.md

 ## Getting Started

 ### Before Build
-The installation method may vary according to your environment, example is for Ubuntu 15.10.
+The installation method may vary according to your environment, example is for Ubuntu 16.04 LTS 64bits.
 You can download Ubuntu from here: http://www.ubuntu.com/download/desktop/.

 The current version has been built and tested on Ubuntu 16.04 LTS 64bits.